formly-js/angular-formly/README.md

 There are four places where you can put expressions.
 The context in which these expressions are evaluated is important.
 There are two different types of context and each is explained below:

 1) watch - expression and listener can be functions or expression strings.
-These are both evaluated on the `formly-form` scope, despite being applied to a specific field.
+This is a regular angular `$watch` (depending on the specified `type`) function and it is created on the `formly-form` scope, despite being applied to a specific field.
 This allows the expressions to run even if the field's scope has been destroyed (via an ng-if like when the field is hidden).
 2) expressionProperties & validators - these expressions can be functions or expression strings.
 If it's a function, it's invoked with the arguments `value` and `scope`.
 The scope in this case, is the field's scope.
 If it's an expression string, it is evaluated using `$parse` and the locals are the `scope` and the current value of the field (as if it were a member of `scope`).

 ## Roadmap